AriFordsham/GHCWiki/prim-bool.md

 ## Solution

 This problem was solved by modifying comparison primops to return unboxed unlifted `Int#` instead of `Bool`.
-Having `Int#` returned as a result of logical comparison will allow to use branchless bitwise logical operators instead of branching logical operators defined by Haskell.
+Having `Int#` returned as a result of logical comparison will allow to use branchless bitwise logical operators instead of branching logical operators defined for `Bool` values.

 ## Implementation details